CDRouter Multiport User Guide

 Overview

-CDRouter test interfaces are attached to physical Ethernet or 802.11 wireless network interface (ie eth1, eth2, wifi0-acn, wifi1-ax, etc.) within the Linux operating system.
+Each CDRouter test interface is mapped to a physical Ethernet or 802.11 wireless network interface within the Linux operating system, i.e., eth1, eth2, wifi0-acn, wifi1-ax, wifi4-ax56, wifi7-be.
 The base version of CDRouter allows a maximum of one LAN test interface and one WAN test interface to be enabled and used during a test run.

 CDRouter Multiport extends the base functionality by allowing up to 64 LAN and 64 WAN interface groups to be enabled and used during a test run.
 In addition, CDRouter Multiport enables network interface virtualization on all interface groups.
 This feature allows multiple, unique test interfaces and test clients to be created on a single physical interface.
 A maximum of 512 Ethernet test clients and up to 147 wireless test clients may be created per system on supported hardware.